NDCLab/tfpca-tutorial/Step-by-step Walk Through.md

 Running this script is will compute TF representations of average power and decompose TF-PCA solutions.
 As previously mentioned, running
 `Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m` calls `Flanker_resp_AVGS_AMPL_theta_DatasetDef.m` (and in turn `preproc_filter.m`) and `Flanker_resp_comparisons.m`.
 However, `Run_Flanker_resp_AVGS_AMPL_theta_pcatfd.m` has additional parameters that can be modified as well.

 1)	Line 16 denotes the number of PCA factors to extract.
 Typically, it is most efficient to run the script such that 1 factor is extracted in order to more quickly generate the scree plot.
-Based on inspection of the scree plot, the user can then determine how many factors to extract, modify the script accordingly and re-run it.
+Based on inspection of the scree plot, the user can then determine how many factors to extract, modify the script accordingly, and re-run it.
 The user can also specify an array of factor solutions to extract (see below).

 ```
 facs = [1 2 3 4];
 ```

-2)	Line 19～21 points to `Flanker_resp_comparisons.m` to load the comparisons parameter (we have already set it up in the `Flanker_resp_comparisons.m`).
+2)	Lines 19～21 point to `Flanker_resp_comparisons.m` to load the comparisons parameter (we have already set it up in the `Flanker_resp_comparisons.m`).

 ```
 Comparisons = {